 Sources in the Conspiracy-Pseudoscience category may publish unverifiable information that is not always supported by evidence.
 These sources may be untrustworthy for credible/verifiable information, therefore fact checking and further investigation is recommended on a per article basis when obtaining information from these sources.
 See all Conspiracy-Pseudoscience sources.

-Overall, we rate Organic Facts a mild Pseudoscience website based on promotion of natural cures that are not proven through research and science, though it should be noted this site does not often promote dangerous miracle cures and always suggests seeing a doctor.
+- Overall, we rate Organic Facts a mild Pseudoscience website based on the promotion of natural cures that are not proven through research and science, though it should be noted this site does not often promote dangerous miracle cures and always suggests seeing a doctor.

-Founded in 2010, Organic Facts is website that is based in Mumbai, India that publishes news on organic food and diets.
+Founded in 2010, Organic Facts is a website that is based in Mumbai, India, that publishes news on organic food and diets.
 According to their about page “Organic Facts is your source for unbiased and reliable information on organic and healthy food.
 We make it easy for you to find information on all aspects of wellness and clean living.”

 Funded by / Ownership

 Organic Facts is owned by Organic Information Services Pvt.
 Ltd. The website is funded through online advertising.

 Analysis / Bias